-Studies have looked at this relationship between cortisol and weight extensively and have found a significant link between cortisol levels and increased weight, specifically that stubborn visceral fat in both men and women.
-In fact, one study looked at the cortisol levels of 41 women and found that those with high levels of visceral fat had significantly greater cortisol spikes during times of stress as well as for a full hour after the stressful event had passed.
+Studies have looked at this relationship between cortisol and weight extensively and have found a significant link between cortisol levels and increased weight, specifically that stubborn hormonal belly fat in both men (2) and women.
+(3) In fact, one study looked at the cortisol levels of 41 women (4) and found that those with high levels of visceral fat had significantly greater cortisol spikes during times of stress as well as for a full hour after the stressful event had passed.
 Yikes!

-Now that you see why its overall health, and cortisol specifically, that we have to target in order to free our bodies from excess weight, let’s look at the actionable steps we can take to finally achieve health, balance, and sustainable long-term weight loss.
-Get ready to say goodbye to belly fat for good!
+Now that you see why its overall health, and cortisol specifically, that we have to target in order to free our bodies from excess hormonal belly fat, let’s look at the actionable steps we can take to finally achieve health, balance, and sustainable long-term weight loss.
+Get ready to say goodbye to hormonal belly fat for good!

 Knowledge is power, so the first step I recommend in tackling any sort of health problem is to know where you are, what’s working, and exactly what isn’t.
 This is the best way to determine the best course of action for you.
 In my clinic, I run a urine and salivary adrenal fatigue test on patients with weight problems.
 This test looks at your brain-adrenal function and cortisol patterns throughout the day, so you can see if your cortisol is behaving normally, or not.